Borrus-sudo/awesome-stack/README.md

 - Acquiring a GitHub API key

 ## Important note
 CJ is not a contributor.
-Due to a weird shit mistake or bug (IDK) his name is appearing in the contributor list cause I used his create-express-API boiler plate and messed up in some steps.
+Due to a weird shit mistake or bug (IDK), his name is appearing in the contributor list cause I used his create-express-API boilerplate and messed up in some steps.